Jinyunpelta: Description

 The describing authors indicated a number of distinguishing traits.
 Some of these were autapomorphies, unique derived characters.
 Behind the nostril two additional openings are present, in ankylosaurids named the "C1" and the "C2", which in the case of Jinyunpelta are on a level with the centre of the nostril.
 On the front upper edge of the maxilla a triangular depression is present.
 The postorbital bone does not contribute to the rear edge of the eye socket.
 In the lower jaw, the front part of the prearticular bone is positioned beneath the rear part of the splenial bone.
 Obliquely above and to the inside of the inner condyle of the thighbone a distinct tendon scar is present.

 Additionally, Jinyunpelta shows a unique combination of traits that in themselves are not unique.
 The combined upper side of the nasal bones is pierced by two paired oval openings.
 The antorbital fossa, with ankylosaurs the remnant of the antorbital fenestra, extends over the contact point of the maxilla, lacrimal bone and jugal bone.
 The prefrontal bone extends to below, touching the maxilla.
 At least some dorsal vertebrae have an elongated centrum, 30% longer than wide.
 The tail club is hexagonal in top view, with the widest point located near the rear edge.

+Jinyunpelta is known to have exhibited biphasal jaw movement, an adaptation that had previously been thought only to have evolved in ankylosaurids during the Campanian.

 Phylogeny

 In 2018, Jinyunpelta was, within the Ankylosauridae, placed in the Ankylosaurinae.
 This would imply that it was the oldest known ankylosaurine.
 A cladistic analysis showed that it was also the basalmost known ankylosaurine, placed below Crichtonpelta in the evolutionary tree.
 It would then furthermore be the oldest and basalmost ankylosaurid that is with certainty known to possess a tail club; previously this had been Pinacosaurus dating from the Campanian.
 The size of the tail club shows that this trait must have been developed early-on in the evolution of ankylosaurids.
 Additionally, Jinyunpelta was the most southern known ankylosaurid from Asia.

+In phylogenetic analyses by Xing et al. (2024), Jinyunpelta is recovered as a member of Ankylosaurinae or as a basal ankylosaurid.
+Below are two simplified cladograms from that study: